Continuing Education Requirement

 Course and or Provider Search

-Providers offer courses covering insurance topics, such as life insurance or property insurance, that are applicable to specific license types and topics such as ethics and NY laws and regulations that are common to all license types.
+Providers offer courses covering insurance topics, such as life insurance or property insurance, that are applicable to specific license types and topics such as ethics and New York laws and regulations that are common to all license types.
 You may take any course that is approved for your specific class of license.

 Courses may be offered in the classroom, via webinar or by self-directed study, either online or via textbook.
 If you choose to complete a self-study course, you must take and pass a final exam to receive credit.